SolaceLabs/solace-pretty-dump/README.md

 ```
 $ prettydump 'tq:>, !bus/> !stats/>'
 ```
 This will configure a temporary queue to use, subscribed to everything, but if the topic matches one of the NOT topics, it won't match.
 So in this example, you would receive everything that's not a `bus` topic or a `stats` topic.
+Could be useful to see all the messages that your regular apps are _not_ subscribed to.

 See: https://docs.solace.com/Messaging/Guaranteed-Msg/System-Level-Subscription-Exception-Config.htm